 Typical terms:

-While expensive compared to Bree's 0% cash advances, installment loans cost significantly less than 391% APR payday loans and provide extended repayment, reducing monthly payment pressure.
+While more expensive than Bree's 0% cash advances, installment loans cost significantly less than 391% APR payday loans and offer longer repayment terms, reducing monthly payment pressure.

 3. Payday Loans (EXPENSIVE LAST RESORT)

-iCash, Money Mart, Cashco, and other payday lenders offer $100-$1,500 via e-transfer with instant approval, accepting Ontario Works income.
-Despite convenience and accessibility, 391% interest rates create debt cycles that trap welfare recipients, paying thousands of dollars yearly.
+iCash, Money Mart, Cashco, and other payday lenders offer $100- $1,500 via e-transfer with instant approval and accept Ontario Works income.
+Despite convenience and accessibility, 391% interest rates create debt cycles that trap welfare recipients, who pay thousands of dollars annually.

 Why avoid: Extremely high costs, short repayment terms forcing debt cycling, better alternatives exist for every emergency, and fees consume substantial portions of limited government benefits.